 #3: Not Updated on Job Status

 When a customer calls for an update, are you ready with the latest information on their project?
-If not, then you’ll want to take advantage of the status updates with FieldPulse in order to keep tabs on each and every customer’s project as soon as you can.
-A sudden phone call from a customer can catch you off-guard, but with status updates handy, you’ll be able to look up their project quickly and easily and assure them about the progress.
+If not, then you’ll want to take advantage of the status update feature with FieldPulse’s service business software in order to keep tabs on each and every customer’s project as efficiently as you can.
+A sudden phone call from a customer can catch you off-guard, but with status updates handy, you’ll be able to look up their project quickly and easily; immediately assuring them about the progress.

 The customer relationship is a two-way street.
 If they’re not paying you on time, you need to know before you make the next investment in their project.
-To keep tabs on project milestones, utilizing FieldPulse’s payment status tracking will let you know what’s been invoiced—so you don’t send out two invoices at once—and what’s been paid.
+To keep tabs on project payment milestones, utilizing FieldPulse’s payment status tracking feature will let you know what’s been invoiced — so you don’t send out two invoices at once — and what’s been paid.

-There’s nothing worse than a service provider who has no idea whether their customer has paid or not: it sends signals of incompetence.
+There’s nothing worse than a service provider who has no idea whether their customer has paid or not: it sends signals of incompetence and negatively impacts your incoming cash flow.
 Avoid that by keeping tabs on payment at all times.

 #6: Failure to Set Expectations

-Settings customer expectations up front and on paper (digitally) can ease fears and assure customers that they will not be surprised by the end of the job.
+Settings customer expectations up front and on paper (digitally) can ease fears and assure customers that they will not be surprised by the final charge at the end of the job.
 Upon confirmation of the scheduled job, send the customer an email with full expectations of the job you will perform, when it will be performed, how long it will take, and how much it will cost.

-FieldPulse allows you to integrate payments with Square, which means you can accept all manner of payments easily and quickly.
+FieldPulse Payments allows you to accept credit cards in the field or online.
+This means you can accept all manner of payments easily and quickly.
 Many people don’t keep cash on hand and don’t like writing checks.
 Make sure you’re prepared to take credit card payments to make the process as automatic and seamless as possible.
-This won’t only ensure your peace of mind, but will help customers feel like you’ve got your act together—and that helps their peace of mind as well.
+This won’t only ensure your peace of mind, but will help customers feel like you’ve got your act together — and that helps their peace of mind as well.